-Completion of the field of study curriculum shall not prevent a receiving institution from requiring additional lower division courses that may be necessary for specific degree programs.
-Courses selected for inclusion in the field of study curriculum are those considered to be common to lower division study for most music degrees.
-Receiving institutions may require transfer students in specialized programs (e.g., jazz studies, performance, composition, music therapy, etc.) to take additional degree specific lower division courses that are not included in the field of study curriculum.
+Completion of the Field of Study Curriculum shall not prevent a receiving institution from requiring additional lowerdivision courses that may be necessary for specialized programs of a bachelor's degree with a major in Music.
+Courses selected for inclusion in the Field of Study Curriculum are those considered to be a common to lower-division study for most music degrees.
+Receiving institutions may require transfer students in specialized programs (e.g., jazz studies, performance, composition, music therapy, etc.) to take additional degree specific lower division courses that are not included in the Field of Study Curriculum.
+For example, course work in vocal diction is not included in the Field of Study Curriculum for music but may transfer by agreement between institutions.